MajidJamalpourBirgani/Big-Data-Pyspark/README.md

 The dataset is on kaggle website at  https://www.kaggle.com/mlg-ulb/creditcardfraud.
 First, using pyspark, I created a balanced dataset from the original one and then I did a comprehensive exploratory data analysis(data cleaning, wrangling, visualization,  outliers,..).

-I applied the models: Random Forest, Naive Bayes, Gradient-Boosted Trees, Logistic Regression on the balanced dataset and predicted the fraud by 96% accuracy.
+I applied the models: Random Forest, Naive Bayes, Gradient-Boosted Trees, Logistic Regression on the balanced dataset and predicted the fraud to 96% accuracy.